Online theatre: streaming options for staying in

 The show will go on as theatres introduce digital viewing options to bring the drama directly to you during social isolation

 Online streaming will give audiences a chance to experience live theatre from their own homes during social isolation and it will create opportunities for actors to stay in paid work.

-Culture Whisper will update this list as more initiatives launch, keeping you up to date with the changing ways to connect and consume culture while the city is on lockdown.
+Culture Whisper will update this list as more initiatives launch, keeping you up to date with the changing ways to connect and consume culture while theatres remain closed.